Skip to main content

 Policy Toggles

-Allow Google sign-in
+Allow Google Sign-In

-When on, users on your verified domain can sign in using Google.
-When off, Google sign-in is rejected with a message asking them to use SSO.
+When on, users on your verified domain can sign in to Invent using Google.
+When off, Google sign-in is rejected for users on your verified domain with the message: “Google sign-in is not enabled for your domain, please use SSO instead”.

-When on, users on your verified domain can sign in using a one-time email code.
-When off, email-code sign-in is rejected with a message asking them to use SSO.
+When on, users on your verified domain can sign in using a one-time email code sent to their inbox.
+When off, email-code sign-in is rejected for users on your verified domain with the message: “Email code sign-in is not enabled for your domain, please use SSO instead”.

 Typical Setups

-SSO + alternatives
+SSO with alternatives

 SSO only

-SSO + Google
+SSO with Google

-SSO + email code
+SSO with email code

 Allow Google off, email code on.
-One-time codes stay as a backup path in case your IdP is down.
+One-time email codes remain available as a backup in case your identity provider has an outage.

 Safety Rails